ENIACx64/ipk-projekt1/Readme.md

 While the server is online, it can be interacted with via _curl_ or _wget_ commands or, if needed, directly from web browser.
 Examples will be shown in the next few sections.

+The server can be stopped by CTRL+C shortcut.

+The content type of server response is _text/plain_.

 ## Examples

 All of the examples will be using _localhost_ as the server address because the client will be the same machine as the server.
 Port number 12345 will be used.
 For privacy reasons, output of the _hostname_ request will not be shown.